 Substance use disorders are common among those being served by Assertive Community Treatment Teams.
 This series is offered quarterly and focuses on the broad skills needed to be effective in working with those with co-occurring mental health and substance use disorders.

-Times: 10 - 11:00 a.m.
+Times: 10 - 12:00 p.m.

-CEUs: 1 credit per session*
+CEUs: 2 credit per session for the first four sessions*

 The Evidence-Based Practice Center (EBPC) of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.
 The EBPC maintains responsibility for this program.
 Please pay attention to the following distinctions regarding CEUs found at the end of each title.